mazwat/mazwat.github.io/uml-lm.md

  1. The **first** box in the image above is a **high level view** of a class.
 A way to simply plot all the names of classes in a given system.
  2. The **second** box includes **fields**(variables) and the **methods** or operators in our class.
 You can see how the **encapsulation** of these elements is defined by the prefix (**+**) for **public**, (**-**) for **private** and (**#**) for protected
  3. The **third** box shows how to define an **interface** this is achieved by the use of a greater than or lesser than symbols in the title `<<interface>>`
- 4. Underneath I have provided some examples of the class symbols with dummy content that could be applied to a game example.
+ 4. I have alos provided some **examples** of the class symbols with dummy content that could be applied to a game example.
  5.
 ![Sequence Diagram Symbols](images/class-arrows.svg)
-*fig.21 - Arrows con*
+*fig.19 - Arrows Connecting Classes*

+Boxes containing classes are joined by arrows which define the relationship between the classes.

 ![Sequence Diagram Symbols](images/class-type-1.svg)
-*fig.19 - Class Diagram Terms'*
+*fig.20 - Class Diagram Terms'*

 ![Sequence Diagram Symbols](images/class-type-2.svg)
-*fig.20 - Class Diagram terms'*
+*fig.21 - Class Diagram terms'*